 - Group Risk Management Policy (Policy) the Policy outlines Wesfarmers' approach to risk management, confirms the Group's commitment to maintaining a risk-aware culture and embedding risk management practice within operations and outlines risk management roles and responsibilities.
-The Policy was approved by the Board in March 2022. - Group Risk Appetite Statement (RAS) the RAS outlines the Board's appetite for risk within various categories, as well as the behaviours and mindsets it expects to be embedded in decision-making and operational practice.
-The RAS was reviewed and updated in May 2022 to reflect new and emerging risks and changing circumstances. - An independent Board, consisting of directors possessing the required values and bringing a suitable mix of skills, experience and diversity to Board oversight and decision-making. - Board committees, including an Audit and Risk Committee, a Nomination Committee and a Remuneration Committee, established by the Board as standing committees, each with its own charter, to assist with the discharge of the Board's responsibilities. - Divisional audit and risk committees at Bunnings, Kmart Group, Officeworks, WesCEF, and Industrial and Safety to strengthen the divisional risk management processes. - The Group Code of Conduct which sets out the standard of conduct expected by the Board of all persons employed by or working for the Wesfarmers Group built on the principles of honesty, integrity, fairness, respect and ethical behaviour. - Dedicated, suitable qualified, personnel in the second and third lines who support the design of the risk management framework and are directly responsible for risk management activities. - Group and divisional structures, reporting lines, immediate reporting requirements and appropriate authorities built upon Group policies which focus on three pillars of governance, operations and oversight (review and approvals) detailing specific processes and responsibilities and setting out guidelines for conduct to mitigate and manage risk. - Group-wide risk assessment criteria designed to consistently guide materiality assessment, reporting and risk acceptance delegations, aligned with Wesfarmers' values and reflective of risk appetite. - A formal corporate planning process as part of setting strategy, which requires each division to assess the environment for trends that are likely to affect and shape relevant industries, perform scenario planning and prepare a SWOT analysis. - A Group-wide risk review process, aligned with the corporate planning process, that identifies, assesses and prioritises risks as well as mitigation actions to be implemented and monitored. - The Wesfarmers governance framework which sets out the Board, Board committees, divisional board and divisional audit and risk committee activities and reports, including the process of reporting risks that are outside of risk appetite through the divisional and Group audit and risk committees. - Talent management and succession planning processes aligned to Wesfarmers' objective to be an employer of choice and attract outstanding people with the right values to utilise their individual talents to achieve sustainable success.
+The Policy was reviewed and updated in March 2023. - Group Risk Appetite Statement (RAS) the RAS outlines the Board's appetite for risk within various categories, as well as the behaviours and mindsets it expects to be embedded in decision-making and operational practice.
+The RAS was reviewed and updated in June 2023 to reflect new and emerging risks and changing circumstances. - An independent Board, consisting of directors possessing the required values and bringing a suitable mix of skills, experience and diversity to Board oversight and decision-making. - Board committees, including the Wesfarmers Audit and Risk Committee, Nomination Committee and Remuneration Committee, established by the Board as standing committees, each with its own charter, to assist with the discharge of the Board's responsibilities. - Divisional audit and risk committees at Bunnings, Catch, Health, Kmart Group, Officeworks, OneDigital, WesCEF, and Industrial and Safety to strengthen the divisional risk management processes. - The Group Code of Conduct which sets out the standard of conduct expected by the Board of all persons employed by or working for the Wesfarmers Group built on the principles of honesty, integrity, fairness, respect and ethical behaviour. - Dedicated, suitably qualified and experienced personnel in the second and third lines who support the design of the risk management framework and are directly responsible for risk management activities. - Group and divisional structures, reporting lines, immediate reporting requirements and appropriate authorities built upon Group policies which focus on three pillars of governance, operations and oversight (review and approvals) detailing specific processes and responsibilities and setting out guidelines for conduct to mitigate and manage risk. - Group-wide risk assessment criteria designed to consistently guide materiality assessment, reporting and risk acceptance delegations, aligned with Wesfarmers' values and reflective of risk appetite. - A formal corporate planning process as part of setting strategy, which requires each division to assess the environment for trends that are likely to affect and shape relevant industries, perform scenario planning and prepare a SWOT analysis. - A Group-wide risk review process, aligned with the corporate planning process, that identifies, assesses and prioritises risks as well as mitigation actions to be implemented and monitored. - The Wesfarmers governance framework which sets out the Board, Board committees, divisional board and divisional audit and risk committee activities and reports, including the process of reporting risks that are outside of risk appetite through the divisional and Group audit and risk committees.